Exploring the Capital of Hungary

 Backpacking in Budapest is as good as it gets and you can easily spend a week in the city and still not see everything.
 Not many cities in the world can boast such an achievement.

 I travelled around Budapest with two friends recently and I absolutely loved the city.

 Budapest is one of the surprising jewels of Europe.
 Located centrally, it’s just hours away from the cities of Vienna and Bratislava, and if you want to travel a little further the countries of Slovenia and Germany can all be reached within a day.

-We quite literally stumbled upon a lovely little restaurant named Gerloczy just around the corner from where we were staying (the reality is it took us an hour to find, but like stubborn backpackers we refused to give up the hunt for a restaurant that was voted the country’s best in 2007).
+We stumbled upon a lovely little restaurant named Gerloczy just around the corner from where we were staying (the reality is it took us an hour to find, but like stubborn backpackers we refused to give up the hunt for a restaurant that was voted the country’s best).
 Even though we got to the restaurant just after 10pm, we were treated to what was one of our nicest meals in Hungary.
 Hungarian cuisine is quite simple - meat, one veg, and bread.
 Nothing too fancy, but what they do, they do very well.
 Oh, and beer.
 The Hungarians like beer.

 With dinner done, a drink of our own was in order.

 One of the friends I was travelling with is Irish.
 The Irish have an uncanny ability of sniffing out a pub to within 100 metres of where they’re standing.
 They’re like some sort of human divining rod, yet instead of water, they divine Guinness.

 In true Irish fashion, my friend found us a pub just around the next corner from where we were standing.
 And not just any pub.
 An Irish pub.
 An Irish pub that sold Guinness.
 He was happy, so we were happy, and we drank Guinness to celebrate.